 Cocoa powder is pretty commonplace in supermarkets.
 Try to go for organic if you can and check the packaging to make sure there’s nothing other than cocoa in there (e.g. sugar).
 My go-to cocoa brand is Green & Black’s.

 Depending on where you live, cacao may not be quite so easy to get hold of.
 In the UK, you can get buy it in Holland & Barret, some supermarkets and most independent health food stores.
-I quite often buy mine online from online health food stores.
-The website Goodyfull also does a really delicious version.
-They kindly sent me some to use in my workshops earlier this year and I was really impressed.
-There’s also a special discount code that you can use to get 30% off the price: FOODATHEART
+I quite often buy mine online from online health food stores and I’m also a fan of Aduna’s Super-Cacao.

 Cacao vs Cocoa: In summary…